Fieash/InternshipProject/README.md

 The method of detection is adapted from the Tyton rootkit hunter. https://github.com/nbulischeck/tyton

-With hidden_process_detection.c we are now also able to detect processes that are attempting to hide from the system.
+With hidden_process_detection.c, we are able to detect processes that are attempting to hide from the system.

+With syscall_detection.c, we can also detect syscalls that are being hidden from the system.

 ## Installation